crond-io/docs/cron-expression.md

 > The month and weekday abbreviations are not case-sensitive.

+> At most one of 'day of week' or 'day of month' can be a value other than '\*'.

 ### Slash \(`/`\)

 Slashes can be combined with ranges to specify step values.For example, `*/5` in the minutes field indicates every 5 minutes.